vinicius-hiago/Input-Output-Pulp_and_Paper/README.md

-## Analysis the Role of the Pulp and Paper Sector in the Brazilian Economy
+## The Role of the Pulp and Paper Sector in the Brazilian Economy
 Undergraduate project for the Input-Output course.